 - Cardiovascular disease is the cause of more deaths than cancer, chronic lower respiratory diseases, and accidents combined.

 - It is a myth that heart disease is a man's disease.
 In fact, cardiovascular diseases are the number one killer of women (and men).

-- About one-third of cardiovascular disease deaths occurred before age 75. + An estimated 68 percent of U.S. adults are overweight or obese.
+- About one-third of cardiovascular disease deaths occurred before age 75, and an estimated 68 percent of US adults are overweight or obese.

 In spite of the overwhelming numbers, your risk for heart disease can be significantly lowered, or eliminated, through small, meaningful life changes.
 The heart experts at the University of Utah Health's Cardiovascular Center work together to ensure that you have the tools to fight heart disease in all its forms.